-Competitive sport has been around for ages and there are many researches available for competitive young adults to make recommendations on how to train, when to rest, how to eat, etc. Unfortunately, most of these researches were done on men in their 20s and 30s and while the general recommendations and ideas are probably similar for everyone, there are some age and gender-specific issues that are not always well enough addressed.
+Competitive sport has been around for ages and there are many research studies available for competitive young adults to make recommendations on how to train, when to rest, how to eat, etc. Unfortunately, most of these studies were done on men in their 20s and 30s and while the general recommendations and ideas are probably similar for everyone, there are some age and gender-specific issues that are not always well enough addressed.

-I already wrote articles before aiming for female athletes and young athletes.
+I already wrote articles before targeting female athletes and young athletes.
 This article is for all the veteran athletes (40 years old and above) who want to improve their performance and keep their good health.

 Bone mineral density

 It’s no secret that after a certain age, the bone mineral density decreases.
 While this is well established for women, men also suffer the same fate, but at a lower rate.
 Although you can’t stop this phenomenon completely, you can slow it down.
 If you’re reading this post you’re probably already doing sport, which is one of the key factors in preserving bone mineral density.
 Especially a combination of high-impact, aerobic and resistance exercises is recommended .
 If I have to name a sport that perfectly combines all these elements I’d definitely pick judo or BJJ ;-).

 From a nutrition point of view, calcium and vitamin D are important to consider in this topic.
 Vitamin D is important for the calcium uptake in our body and is also involved in muscle synthesis.
 Our skin usually generates vitamin D from sunlight, however, as we get older this capacity reduces.
 An often overlooked sign of vitamin D deficiency is muscle weakness and musculoskeletal pain .
 Calcium is associated with bone strength and also plays a role in muscle contraction.
 It is mainly found in dairy products and in a lesser amount in leafy greens, legumes, and dried fruit.
 To preserve bone mineral density, a combination supplement of vitamin D and Calcium is often prescribed.